Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 * **Owner Details**: Use this if you need more detail about the request owner than what the Request Details provide.
 A commonly used output is the owner's manager.
 * **Raised By Details**: Gather information about who raised the request.
 This can be particularly useful on request types that don't include customers.
 For example, you may want to include some automation on a change workflow that communicates back to the person who raised the change.
 * **Request Details**: This returns all the key information about a request.
 This is one of the most-used automations in a request workflow.
 * **Intelligent Capture Answers**: This lets you interrogate the answers that were provided during the capture phase of a request.
-Make decisions based on the provided answers to drive your workflow.
+Make decisions based on the provided answers to drive your workflow.Use the outputs to share the answered questions in an email notification.
 * **Service Details**: Get the details of the associated service.
 When a request is first raised, you may want to check the status of the service and send an automated email to the customer about the service not being available.
 * **Site Details**: Your workflow may have location-specific responses to an issue.
 Use the Manager IDs to help communicate issues at a site.
 You could add the managers as a connection or send them a notification of high-priority incidents.
 * **Team Details**: Get information about the team that the request is currently assigned to.
 Two useful outputs are the IDs of the team's manager and leader, allowing you to send notifications, escalate, or add as a member.